 Minor, key update

 I just added demo pages for my 2023 mixes to /music/playlists.html (as seen on the site homepage).
-Like the mixes themselves, the demos only display the information for the images embedded in the audio tracks—unless, that is, you know how to restyle in Firefox (or, if you have a deficient browser, you can always comb through the page source).
+Like the mixes themselves, the demos only display the information for the images embedded in the audio tracks—unless, that is, you know how to change page styles in Firefox (or, if you have a deficient browser, you can always comb through the HTML).
 But either way, seriously, I'd recommend that you listen to the mixes blind before looking at anything like that.

 I'm also in the process of introducing (probably somewhere on the above-linked as well) the deli, where the plan is that I'll record all the new music I listen to every month (fresh tracks) as well as old favorites I take special interest in or find a new appreciation for (hot tracks).
 I should be able to commit to that through at least the end of April. ~∓~